smwoodman/SWFSC-Template/README.md

+# SWFSC-Template

+The README provides a description of the repository.
+The README file will vary greatly depending on the repo contents.

 ## License

-User todo: Choose an open source license, depending on the repo contents and the latest NMFS guidance [here](https://nmfs-opensci.github.io/GitHub-Guide/#sec-license).
+User task: Choose an open source license, depending on the repo contents and the [latest NMFS guidance](https://nmfs-opensci.github.io/GitHub-Guide/#sec-license).
 You do not need to keep this 'License' section in your repo readme.

 ## Disclaimer